Vishvas810/CSE523-Machine-Learning-Code-Warriors/Code/ReadMe.md

-This folder contains:
+# This folder contains
-rainfall_prediction_code.py
+1.rainfall_prediction_code.py
-Rainfall_Prediction_Code.ipynb
+2.Rainfall_Prediction_Code.ipynb

 This section contains the Code of the project that was submitted as a part of the project submissions.

 The following are the sections addressed in the main code:

-* Main Code section includes all the following code sections :
+# Main Code section includes all the following code sections :

 1. Random Forest (Permutation Importance)
 2. Random Forest (Chi-square)